captainhookphp/captainhook/README.md

     $ vendor/bin/captainhook configure
 ```

-Now you should have a *captainhook.json* configuration file.
+Now there should be a *captainhook.json* configuration file.
 To finally activate the hooks you have to install them to your local .git repository.
+You can do so by running the following command.
 ```bash
     $ vendor/bin/captainhook install
 ```

-## Configuration
+## Configuration example

 The *captainhook* configuration file
 ```json